terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ### Solution

-It has to be said, that there will be a lot of solutions for `(c, prev_encoded_arr[0])`, so we should repeat the process deep enough for succeeding elements of `prev_encoded_arr[]` and our solutions should quickly zip into one-way solution.
+It has to be said, that there will be a lot of solutions `(c, prev_encoded_arr[0])`, so we should repeat the process deep enough for succeeding elements of `prev_encoded_arr[]` and our solutions should quickly zip into one-way solution.

 In my initial solution, I had used a simple recursive function with deep of 10, and it was enough to solve the task.